panzerdp/dmitripavlutin.com/content/static-pages/about-me/index.md

 My name is Dmitri Pavlutin.
 I'm a software developer who specializes in Frontend development.

+In this blog I write my thoughts and experience on Frontend development.
+Subscribe if you are interested in JavaScript language analysis, clean code practices and efficient system design in the Frontend world.

+![Dmitri Pavlutin Ocean Picture](./images/dmitri-pavlutin-ocean.png)

 The tech stack I'm currently working with is JavaScript, TypeScript, React, CSS.
 Plus I have experience in native iOS mobile development.

-I practice approaches like SOLID, Test-driven development (TDD), Domain-Driven Design, carefully selecting the right system design.
+I practice SOLID principles, Test-driven development (TDD), Domain-Driven Design, careful organization of system design in my daily coding challenges.

-![Dmitri Pavlutin Ocean Picture](./images/dmitri-pavlutin-ocean.png)

-In this blog I write regularly about my Frontend development experience.
-Writing helps me structuring my knowledge and get feedback.

 I maintain an open source JavaScript library [vocajs.com](https://vocajs.com).
 From time to time I help fellow developers on [Stackoverflow](http://stackoverflow.com/users/1894471/dmitri-pavlutin).